newrelic/nr1-neon/README.md

 npm -v
 ```

-If this is your time building or running a New Relic One application, do the following:
+If this is your first time building or running a New Relic One application, do the following:

     1. Go to [one.newrelic.com](https://one.newrelic.com/)
     2. Select [Build a New Relic One application](https://one.newrelic.com/launcher/developer-center.launcher)